 Accompanied by exothermic reaction

-Compared to acids, alkalis saponify lipids and cause cell lysis and necrosis.
-Since they do not form a barrier of coagulated proteins, they have high deep penetration, reaching the anterior chamber and causing iritis, cataracts, and glaucoma.
+Compared to acidic substances, alkalis saponify lipids and cause cell lysis and necrosis.
+Since they do not form a barrier of coagulated proteins, they have high deep penetration and can reach the anterior chamber, causing iritis, cataract, and glaucoma.
 Therefore, alkali injuries tend to cause more severe damage overall than acid injuries.

 QWhy are alkali injuries more severe than acid injuries?